 Tutors in all sectors are expected to view referrals during registration using current procedures (i.e. from "My Favourite Reports" section on the tutor's homepage).
-For referrals that will need some follow-up from the tutor, conversations with pupils must occur tactfully and diplomatically - it may be after the group has left the room, or in another venue.
+For referrals that will need some follow-up from the Tutor, conversations with pupils must occur tactfully and diplomatically - it may be after the group has left the room, or in another venue.

 Guidance for follow up by Tutor Action Tutors should be looking for a pattern of behaviour, trends such as poor organisation, lack of concentration in lessons, lack of respect to peers or staff.
 Discuss behaviour with pupil and make them aware of the number of referrals they have received.
 Continuation of any pattern or genuine concern - refer to Head of Year or Senior Tutor.

-Contact with parents may be required but Tutor/Head of Year will need to liaise on this first, and a recording of any phone or other interview must be made with pupil filing included.
-Behaviour/academic/organisation/uniform of pupils who have been flagged up within the sectors For the monitoring cases tutor engage with pupil about latest referral and contact Head of Year/Senior Tutor The parents of these cases will need keeping in the loop.
-If repeated referrals about other "vulnerable" pupils e.g. SEN, medical Involve Head of Year/Senior Tutor who then may then contact our Head of Learning Support (SENCO), School Nurse or parents.
+Guidance for follow up by Tutor Action Contact with parents may be required but Tutor and Head of Year will need to liaise on this first, and a recording of any phone or other meeting must be made with pupil filing included.
+Behaviour/academic/organisation/uniform of pupils who have been flagged up within the sectors For the monitoring cases Tutor engages with pupil about latest referral and contact Head of Year/Senior Tutor The parents of these cases will need keeping in the loop.
+If repeated referrals about other "vulnerable" pupils e.g. SEN, medical Involve Head of Year/Senior Tutor who may then contact the Head of Learning Support (SENCO), School Nurse or parents.
 Referral regarding a serious incident Refer to Head of Year/Senior Tutor/Head of Sector for further discussion and action.